 - You are being judged on your partnership with your horse.

-- Horse and rider are awarded 0-10 points each for their obstacle.
-A plus for the horse and/or rider are awarded at the judge’s discretion and may be given to any score range.
+- Equine and rider are awarded 0-10 points each for their obstacle.
+A plus for the equine and/or rider are awarded at the judge’s discretion and may be given to any score range.
 Pluses are used to break ties, they are not added to the score.
 Examples of pluses given would be for patience, finesse, or for an unusual circumstance during the obstacle.

 - Judges award according to the scoring scale: